-6. To check or replace a circuit fuse (7), pull the old fuse out of its retaining clips.
+6. To check or replace a circuit fuse (7), pull the old fuse out of its retaining clips with the fuse puller on the underside of the rear fender cover (page 132).

 If the fuse is blown, replace it with a spare fuse (8) of the same rating.